Cwall4/Charity_Data/README.md

 This module includes a Python Notebook defining, fitting, and saving a neural network model to predict the success of Alphabet Soup's ventures.

-The model I saved as "trained_model.h5" uses 33 input columns, into a dense hidden layer of 10 ReLU nodes, into a dense hidden layer of 6 ReLU nodes, into a single sigmoid output layer.
+The model I saved as "trained_model.h5" uses 33 input columns, into a dense hidden layer of 10 Tanh nodes, into a dense hidden layer of 6 Tanh nodes, into a single sigmoid output layer.
+In total, the model has 413 trainable parameters.

 The model went through 100 epochs of fitting.